pitzcarraldo/reduxible/README.md

 ```

 ### Utility Functions

+#### :warning: WARNING
+These functions only support one to one relation for action creator and reducer.
+But they can be related with many to many in basic Flux and Redux concepts.
+So if you want to make many to many relations for them, implement with pure redux functions.
+But these functions also gonna changes for support many to many.

 Reduxible provides some utility functions to make redux actions and reducer simpler.
 You can define actions like below.